 You can see a list of the courses offered this past year at the Discovery Seminar web page:

-We anticipate offering approximately 20 Discovery Seminars in 2017.
-Courses will begin Tuesday, August 23 and end Friday, September 15.
+We anticipate offering approximately 20-25 Discovery Seminars in 2018.
+Courses will begin Tuesday, August 21 and end Friday, September 14.
 Courses meet Tuesday through Friday for 2½ hours, starting at 9 or 9:30 AM and ending at 11:30 or noon, respectively.
-Faculty instructors will receive one month of salary, and will be required to participate in a half-day planning workshop in May 2016, and a lunchtime meeting in the second week of classes.
+Faculty instructors will receive one month of salary, and will be invited to participate in workshops in Spring Quarter, and a lunchtime meeting during Early Fall Start.

 Chairs and directors will be automatically contacted for their endorsement.
 There is no need to request a letter of endorsement from them.
-You may wish to provide them with a copy of your proposal in advance.
+They will be provided with a copy of your proposal.

 The selection process is competitive; we typically receive more proposals than we can accommodate.
 Because this is a self-sustaining program, we will prioritize courses likely to succeed in drawing new freshmen.